 Non-emergency care abroad will only be refunded (fully or partially) in specific cases.
 For non-emergency care abroad, you will need our prior permission. to find out if - and if so, to what amount - you are eligible for reimbursement.
-We will reimburse the costs up to prevailing market rates.
+We reimburse costs up to our set maximum rate.